FaisalAhmedRafi/TutionManageSystem/README.md

 ## Usage
 - Login: Access the system using your credentials.
 - Manage Records: Add, edit, or delete student and tutor details.
-- Find your favrite student or tutor.
+- Find your favourite student or tutor based on your criteria.

 ## Contact
 - GitHub: FaisalAhmedRafi
 - Email: faisalahmedrafi71@gmail.com

+**Thank You**